rht-labs/angular-app-scaffold/README.md

 ### Bootstrap

-1. Run `npm install bootstrap@3 jquery --save`
+1. Run `npm install bootstrap jquery --save`

 1. This installs Bootstrap and jQuery into the node_modules folder within the project directory and makes sure that both dependencies are added to the package.json file as well.

-1. After both packages have been installed successfully the file paths can be added to the styles and scripts array in the file `.angular-cli.json`:
+1. After both packages have been installed successfully the file paths can be added to the styles and scripts array in the file `angular.json`:

 ```
 "styles": [
-    "styles.css",
+    "styles.scss",
     "./node_modules/bootstrap/dist/css/bootstrap.min.css"
   ],
 "scripts": [